tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 Finally, every SAS token includes a signature.

 > [!CAUTION]
-> Shared access signatures are keys that grant permissions to storage resources, and you should protected them just as you would protect an account key.
-It's important to protect an SAS from malicious or unintended use.
-Use discretion in distributing an SAS, and have a plan in place for revoking a compromised SAS.
+> Shared access signatures are keys that grant permissions to storage resources, and you should protect them just as you would protect an account key.
+It's important to protect a SAS from malicious or unintended use.
+Use discretion in distributing a SAS, and have a plan in place for revoking a compromised SAS.
 Operations that use shared access signatures should be performed only over an HTTPS connection, and SAS URIs should be distributed only on a secure connection, such as HTTPS.

 ## Authorize a service SAS

 You secure an account SAS by using a storage account key.
 When you create an account SAS, your client application must possess the account key.

-To use Azure Active Directory (Azure AD) credentials to secure an SAS for a container or blob, [create a user delegation SAS](create-user-delegation-sas.md).
+To use Azure Active Directory (Azure AD) credentials to secure a SAS for a container or blob, [create a user delegation SAS](create-user-delegation-sas.md).

 ## Service SAS support for directory-scoped access